-Student take action through a six-step process based on an action competence learning model
+Loves-Me-Not can provide the opportunity for students to take action through a six-step process based on an action competence learning model

-Step Sample learning experiences to select from Gather Students gather data and question personal assumptions through the Loves-Me-Not data workshop.
+Steps Sample learning experiences to select from Gather Students gather data and question personal assumptions through the Loves-Me-Not data workshop.
 For example, students may ask: What is a healthy and an unhealthy relationship?
 Why do they want to be in a relationship?
 What are the different types of abuse that may occur in relationships?
-What are the main risks of being in an unhealthy relationship? what are the main risks of being in an unhealthy relationship: Develop Students brainstorm a range of actions they can take.
-For example: options to ensure their friends and family are safe in their significant relationships • to influence their school (school culture) so that relationship abuse does not occur.
-For examples of actions, see Section 6.1 of the workshop manual.
+What are the main risks of being in an unhealthy relationship?
+Develop Students brainstorm a range of actions they can take.
+For example: options to ensure their friends and family are safe in their significant relationships to influence their school (school culture) so that relationship abuse does not occur.
+For examples of actions, see Section 6.1 of the Workshop Manual.
 Select Students compare the different brainstormed options by using different measures.
-For options example, measures might consider which actions: " are easiest to complete are the most effective are going to influence most people l mil in in the contract of th can be taken with the available money.
+For options example, measures might consider which actions: are easiest to complete are the most effective are going to influence most people will have the most convincing message can be taken in the available timeframe can be taken with the available money.
 Students decide on: • the action(s) that they will take to achieve their goal of a community in which people can have healthy relationships free from abuse how they will know whether the actions they will take have made a difference.
-Plan Students decide and record (see Copysheet 6.1: 'Be the Change' planning template): actions how they will carry out the action what small sub-actions need to be taken who will do these sub-actions when they will be done.
-Carry out Students carry out the steps/tasks stated in the plan. actions Reflect Students reflect on how well the action achieved its goal (see Copysheet 6.1: 'Be the and Change' planning template).
-For example, they could consider how well the action: transfer encouraged people to think about the quality of their relationships encouraged people to think critically about ideas of gender and violence influenced people to communicate with honesty and consent in a relationship encouraged people to seek help when their relationship was not healthy 1 encouraged people to become active bystanders.
-1 22.
-3. 400 kaabia ta aaaaa matira ajatunuara.
-Students may transfer the learning by identifying other issues that affect the safety of 1 young people (for example, drug abuse, road crashes) and what actions they can take to address these issues. addices triese issues.
+Plan Students decide and record (see Copysheet: Be the change - planning template ): actions how they will carry out the action what small sub-actions need to be taken who will do these sub-actions when they will be done.
+Carry Students carry out the steps/tasks stated in the plan. out actions Reflect Students reflect on how well the action achieved its goal (see Copysheet: Be the change - and planning template).
+For example, they could consider how well the action: transfer encouraged people to think about the quality of their relationships encouraged people to think critically about ideas of gender and violence influenced people to communicate with honesty and consent in a relationship encouraged people to seek help when their relationship was not healthy encouraged people to become active bystanders.
+Students may transfer their learning by identifying other issues that affect the safety of young people (for example, drug abuse, road crashes) and what actions they can take to address these issues.